PreethiJC/Search-Engine/README.md

 #### *LinkGraph.py*
 The goal of this program is to write a link graph reporting all out-links from each URL crawled and all the inlinks encountered (obviously there will be inlinks on the web that aren't discovered).

+## Design Choices

+#### Merging team indexes

+My team used individual crawls to be merged at the end, so we had to simulate a realistic environment: merge indexes (or the crawled data) into one ES index.
+Merging should happen as independent agents : everyone updates the index independently while ES servers are connected.
+Meaning not in a Master-Slave or Server-Client manner.
+This is team work.

+Once all team members are finished with their crawls, the documents are combined to create a vertical search engine.
+It is required that team computer/ES are connected are the time of merging, and that each team member runs merging code against the merged index in an independent manner (no master-slave design)

+#### Vertical Search Engine

+Add all 60,000 documents to an elasticsearch index, using the canonical URL as the document ID for de-duplication.

+We used [Calaca](https://github.com/romansanchez/Calaca) as our interface.
+Our search engine allows users to enter text queries, and display elasticsearch results to those queries from our index.
+The result list should contain at minimum the URL to the page you crawled.

 ## Getting Started

 * Clone this repository.